Singapore’s Shanti Pereira wins historic 200m Asian Games gold

 HANGZHOU, China: As Singapore held its breath in expectation, its sprint queen delivered jubilation.

-At the Hangzhou Olympic Sports Centre Stadium on Monday (Oct 2), Shanti Pereira clocked 23.03s to take victory in the women’s 200m final at the Asian Games.
+At the Hangzhou Olympic Sports Centre Stadium on Monday (Oct 2), Shanti Pereira clocked 23.03s to win the women’s 200m final at the Asian Games.

+China's Li Yuting took the silver with 23.28s and Bahrain's Edidiong Ofonime Odiong came third at 23.48s.
+Odiong's compatriot, Salwa Eid Naser, was disqualified for a false start.

 Pereira, whose 200m personal best stands at 22.57s, then topped all three heats for the event the next day, with a time of 23.14s.

-This was her first Games finals in the 200m.
+This was her first Asian Games 200m final.
 At the last edition in 2018, she did not advance past the semi-finals.

 OVERCOMING ADVERSITY